-- The least useful by far spec is JSON-LD which defines how to use JSON to represent linked data and objects graphs.
+- The least useful by far spec is JSON-LD which defines how to use JSON to represent linked data and object graphs.
 AS2 and AP are both built on this, but if you’re going for a simple implementation (or even a complex one), you can entirely ignore this and treat JSON-LD as plain old JSON objects.

 This is also a helpful resource about how to go about reading the AP specification.

 - Gargron’s blog posts on implementing a basic AP server and implementing HTTP signatures are good guides for how to actually get federating with other servers in the wild.

 - Lain’s blog post on some of the weird quirks of how ActivityPub actually gets used.

 - Kaniini’s blog post about how data actually moves through the fediverse.

 - Darius Kazemi has a simple reference implementation of an ActivityPub server written using Node.js.